Sancta Maria College of Nursing and Midwifery

 Lukulu is situated in the remote, impoverished province of Western Zambia, with minimal access to health facilities, schools, clean water and sanitation.
 Consisting of many scattered rural village communities over vast expanses, Lukulu and its surrounds can only be accessed via a long and poorly maintained dirt road taking many hours.

 An environment of hopelessness perpetuates among young people.
 It manifests through significant dropout rates from school, teenage pregnancies, sex work, alcohol and drug problems, and the confinement of young girls to village life with no apparent future.
 Without education, local youth are unable to break the cycle of poverty for themselves and their families.

 Having a nursing and midwifery college that recruits students predominantly from the local area with deep, established family connections and a familiarity with the adverse living conditions means that qualified nurses graduating from the college will be more inclined to stay and work in the region.
 Ultimately, this will result in more stable and skilled staff delivering quality health services in these marginalised areas of the country.

-The college will also promote much-needed future economic development by creating a hub for health education and encouraging complementary business and health services to establish themselves in the region.
+Since opening in 2021, the college has already and will continue to, promote much-needed future economic development by creating a hub for health education and encouraging complementary business and health clinics to establish themselves in the region.

 The construction of this new dormitory at the college will provide more young people with an opportunity for tertiary and professional training that would otherwise be inaccessible to them in this remote and underdeveloped area of Zambia.
 Priority is given to the recruitment of female students to ensure greater equality in terms of opportunities afforded to girls within the local community.